Nepali Wikipedia

 Nepali, using the Devanagari script, requires complex transliteration aids to be typed on devices.
-Thus, It has a phonetic Latin alphabet converter to Nepali, without having to use any special Nepali-typing software.
+Thus, it has a phonetic Latin alphabet converter to Nepali, without having to use any special Nepali-typing software.

 History

-The Nepali Wikipedia was established on 3 June 2002, one year after the English Wikipedia was started, and it was among the first language of South Asia to have its own Wikipedia.
+The Nepali Wikipedia was established on 3 June 2002, one year after the English Wikipedia was started, and it was among the first languages of South Asia to have its own Wikipedia.